-When we started building our Backblaze S3 Compatible APIs, we already had Backblaze B2 Cloud Storage, so the hard work to create a durable, scalable, and highly performant object store was already done.
+When we started building our Backblaze S3 Compatible API, we already had Backblaze B2 Cloud Storage, so the hard work to create a durable, scalable, and highly performant object store was already done.
 And B2 was already conceptually similar to S3, so the task seemed far from impossible.
 That’s not to say that it was easy or without any challenges.
-There were enough differences between the B2 Native APIs and the S3 API to make the project interesting, and one of those is authentication.
-In this post, I’m going to walk you through how we approached the challenge of authentication in our development of Backblaze S3 Compatible APIs.
+There were enough differences between the B2 Native APs and the S3 API to make the project interesting, and one of those is authentication.
+In this post, I’m going to walk you through how we approached the challenge of authentication in our development of the Backblaze S3 Compatible API.

 The Challenge of Authentication: S3 vs. B2 Cloud Storage

 B2 Cloud Storage’s approach to authentication is login/session based, where the API key ID and secret are used to log in and obtain a session ID, which is then provided on each subsequent request.
 S3 requires each individual request to be signed using the key ID and secret.

 Our login/session approach does not require storing the API key secret on our end, only a hash of it.
 As a result, any compromise of our database would not allow hackers to impersonate customers and access their data.
 However, this approach is susceptible to “man-in-the-middle” attacks.
 Capturing the login request (API call to b2_authorize_account) would reveal the API key ID and secret to the attacker; capturing subsequent requests would reveal the session ID which is valid for 24 hours.
 Either of these would allow a hacker to impersonate a customer, which is clearly not a good thing.
 That said, our system and basic data safety practices will protect users.
 First, it is important to maintain your trusted certificate list.
 Our APIs are only available over HTTPS, and HTTPS in conjunction with a well managed trusted certificate list mitigates the likelihood of a “man-in-the-middle” attack.